 - Team Meteor's attacks are designed to drive people out of the places they attack.
 Given that they don't care about killing innocents, they kill and hurt a lot of people.
 But while some of the Grunts are OK with that, others aren't, especially when it comes to the people they care about.
 Unfortunately for Eclipse, Sirius does not take desertion well.

 - Blake extorts the Ruby Ring away from the player and flees up the peak of Ametrine Mountain.
 At the top, once the player beats him, Shelly suggests that since Blake lost, he has to give the player the ring... only for Blake to refuse and mock her.
-Not only is he an enemy, but he's an enemy with no respect for the rules - why the hell would he play along?
+Not only is he an enemy, but he's an enemy with no respect for the ruleswhy the hell would he play along?
 On the other hand his pokemon all being fainted also means that he doesn't have any way to defend himself when Cal and Heather swoop in on the backs of their flying pokemon to take back the ring from him.